-If you want to convert your wood burning fireplace into a gas fireplace or you simply need to schedule annual furnace service, please call today at 678-235-9699 or schedule an appointment through our website.
+If you are interested in converting your wood burning fireplace into a gas fireplace or you simply need to schedule annual furnace service, please call today at 678-235-9699 or schedule an appointment through our website.
 Our experts will have you cozied up and warm in no time.

 - Wood: Air quality is vital to every homeowner.
-Burning wood creates air pollution in and outside your family’s home and the smoky wood smell that a wood burning fireplace emits could be a health hazard.
-Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
-Much like furnaces that should have furnace service completed annually, gas fireplaces also require regular cleanings of soot and spent logs.
+Burning wood produces air pollution in and outside your family’s home and the smoky wood smell that a wood burning fireplace gives off could be hazardous to your health.
+Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by an expert.
+Much like furnaces that should have furnace service completed annually, gas fireplaces also require periodic cleanings of soot and spent logs.